 (b) The commissioner shall prescribe the application forms, procedures, and other requirements that apply to the plan.

-The office must establish the plan and the plan must be operated as an accounts-type plan that permits persons to save for qualified higher education expenses incurred at any eligible educational institution, regardless of whether it is private or public or whether it is located within or outside of the state.
+The office must establish the plan and the plan must be operated as an accounts-type plan that permits persons to save for qualified higher education expenses.
 A separate account must be maintained for each beneficiary for whom contributions are made.

 In designing and establishing the plan's requirements and in negotiating or entering into contracts with third parties under subdivision 8, the commissioner shall consult with the executive director.
 The commissioner and the executive director shall establish an annual fee, equal to a percentage of the average daily net assets of the plan, to be imposed on participants to recover the costs of administration, record keeping, and investment management as provided in subdivision 9 and section 136G.07, subdivision 4.